stalniy/casl/docs-src/src/content/pages/advanced/customize-ability/en.md

 ## Custom field matcher

-Field matcher is responsible for matching fields passed as 3rd argument to `can` method of `PureAbility` instance.
+Field matcher is responsible for matching fields passed as 3rd argument to `can` method of `Ability` instance.
 It is a factory function that returns a function which accepts field and returns boolean.
 This logic is enforced by `FieldMatcher` type from `@casl/ability`.

 > We cannot imagine a reasonable case to override field matching logic, [default implementation](../../guide/restricting-fields) should be more than enough.